-This year is the 50th anniversary of my graduation from Concordia Lutheran Junior College in Ann Arbor, Michigan.
+After high school, I attended Concordia Lutheran Junior College in Ann Arbor, Michigan.
 Much has changed for Concordia since then.
 In the late 1970s, it inherited the function of Concordia Senior College in Ft.
 Wayne where I completed my undergraduate degree before attending seminary.
 Today, it is known as Concordia University, Ann Arbor, having merged with Concordia University, Wisconsin.

-Anniversary years always lead to reflection on the past.
-Concordia, Ann Arbor provided me with many lifealtering experiences.
-Top on my list is that Concordia is where I met my lovely and awesome wife, Valerie.
-But not least among them was a thorough introduction to the Bible and Bible history.
+Concordia, Ann Arbor provided me with many life-altering experiences.
+At the top of my list, Concordia is where I met my lovely and awesome wife, Valerie.
+Concordia also gave me a thorough introduction to the Bible and Bible history.